 Far-out spiritual rebirth references aside, the overriding tone is hollow.
 Despite overwhelming visual and aural stimulation, Enter the Void retains a bleak stance on human existence and the theme of reincarnation remains joyless and cold.
 It could just be the remaining DMT in Oscar’s dying brain, after all – an articulation of his fears of life after his death.
 Everything continues, and Noe’s players stumble through the grubby streets in search of the three things displayed by a neon sign above the strip club where Linda works: ‘MONEY, SEX, POWER’.
 Like a debauched counterpart to Fitzgerald’s eyes of Dr. T.J Eckleburg, this aggressive triplet of proclamations glares down over Noe’s night-time Tokyo, a paradigm of modern-day sleaze, extravagance and emptiness.

-So is Goe’s trippy offering self-indulgent pseudo-intellectual shock-porn as glittery and fulfilling as gazing at a pub fruit machine, or a true achievement in cinema?
+So is Noe’s trippy offering self-indulgent pseudo-intellectual shock-porn as glittery and fulfilling as gazing at a pub fruit machine, or a true achievement in cinema?
 Well… it’s both really.
 It is empty and glittery, but that’s the point; and to deny a sensual evocation of nothingness the accolade of high art seems a fallacy.
 2001: A Space Odyssey pushed the boundaries of cinema because it marked a moving away from the mainstream cinematic tradition of films as simply animated text – it told a story predominantly through images and sound as opposed to narration.
 Equally ambitious, Enter the Void exists as a series of psychedelic visuals, throbbing soundscapes and tricky camera work.
-It contains a potent collaboration between aural and visual stimulus that verges on the exploitative, ensures this film packs a punch and, like it or not, this is contemporary experimental cinema at its best.
+A potent collaboration between aural and visual stimulus ensures this film packs a punch and, like it or not, this is contemporary experimental cinema at its best.

 Has it dated?
 No. Has it inspired?
 Certainly.
 Picking up from where Kubrick left off, Noe gives us a virtuoso performance as director, pushing the medium forward and crashing boisterously into a new generation of cinema.
 Undoubtedly, Enter the Void is a flawed triumph, as bold and as daring as Kubrick’s film was back in 1968.